Is US Bird Flu Outbreak in Cattle a Global Risk to Humans? | 🔬 LatestLY

 European authorities are monitoring the North American outbreak

-US authorities have said the detection of a different strain of avian influenza, the D1.1 genotype, in dairy cows in January is proof that bird flu has now spread from wild birds into cattle twice, in an outbreak that started in late 2023.
+US authorities have said the detection of a different strain of avian influenza, the D1.1 genotype, in dairy cows in January proves that bird flu has now spread from wild birds into cattle twice in an outbreak that started in late 2023.

 In March 2024, authorities in the US confirmed the outbreak had originated from genotype B3.13.
-That type has infected more than 950 cattle herds in 16 US states and spread to Canada.
+That type has infected over 950 cattle herds in 16 US states and spread to Canada.

 D1.1 was detected in milk collected as part of a surveillance program launched in December 2024.

-Note: This article was originally published on December 6, 2024, and last updated on February 11, 2025.